“Retailtainment” – rethinking the retail customer experience

-Retailtainment – the convergence of shopping and entertainment.
-This new trend within the retail industry is rapidly gaining momentum and is becoming a popular practice amongst market leaders to engage consumers, drive footfall into stores and encourage them to stay and shop for longer.
+-Retailtainment’ – the convergence of shopping and entertainment.
+This new trend within the retail industry is rapidly gaining momentum as a way to build a better retail customer experience; one that engages consumers, drives footfall into stores, and encourages customers to stay and shop for longer.

 It’s not a new concept, Disney has been doing it for years with a in-store movie area, playing all the Disney classics on loop for over excited children.
 Luxury jewellery retailers are another great example, where customers are coming in-store to pick their very own pearl from an oyster or Lululemon, who host in-store yoga classes in addition to selling luxury athletic apparel.
 A global trend extending across many retail verticals, retailtainment will continue to dictate the success of retailers throughout 2019 and those who are thriving are harnessing digital innovations and value-adding technology to facilitate and elevate their retailtainment experience.

 The outcome of the ongoing battle between online and in-store retail was inevitable, and makes the retail customer experience even more crucial.

 Thriving in today’s unpredictable retail environment relies on the ability of retailers to create harmony and bridge the gap between their online and in-store experiences, ensuring the two are connected , seamless and consistent.

 The key lies in the use of insights and technology to craft tailored experiences for every customer.
 Incorporating an element of automation brings innovation into the heart and soul of retail businesses, creating opportunities for sale associates to do what they do best – create meaningful customer engagements and sell, driving revenue and business success.